Kiriil-Shark05/9W-RGB-Backlight-For-7-Inch-Drones/README.md

 # Crazy_Leds
-Crazy_Leds is the powerful 6W RGB individually addresible backligfht for 7 inch quadcopters.
+Crazy_Leds is the powerful 6W RGB individually addresible led bar for 7 inch quadcopters.
+If you fell that regular led bar brings not enough light and power - this is very good choise for you.